Apparently, that is the mantra of the International Olympic Committee as well.

 there are so many different races you can

-loose track of your favorite fish.
+lose track of your favorite fish.

 synchronized swimming--How many people in the